byalextran/alextran-org/src/posts/2014/01/comprehensive-list-bible-reading-plans/index.md

 At the intersection of technology and the Bible is the [YouVersion Bible App](https://www.bible.com/app).

-\[clickToTweet tweet=”The @YouVersion Bible App is the only resource you’ll ever need for Bible reading plans.” quote=”The YouVersion Bible App is the only resource you’ll ever need for Bible reading plans.”\]
+The YouVersion Bible App is the only resource you’ll ever need for Bible reading plans.

 Whatever your heart is looking for in a reading plan, you’ll be able to find it in the Bible App.
 Are you looking to read the Bible in a year?
 Or looking for just an Old Testament or New Testament reading plan?
 How about Bible reading plans that touch on certain topics like forgiveness, parenting or trust?
 5 day, 2 week, 30 day reading plans?